Aptera Electric Car FAQ

 the Apple Car Play in my Nissan Leaf.
 I have to assume that this is purely a financial

-decision because it probably costs a lot of money for this technology.
+decision because it will probably cost a lot of money to use this technology.
 The OEMs can

 afford it, start-ups, not so much.
 I’m hoping that after Aptera gets bigger, it can afford the

-expense, then add it with an over-the-air update.
+expense, and then add it with an over-the-air update.

 Update: May 5th, 2023